Manafort 'repeatedly and brazenly violated the law,' according to Mueller memo

 President Donald Trump hired Manafort as his campaign chairman during the 2016 election.
 Manafort served in that position from June to August 2016.

-While federal prosecutors say that they do not take a position with respect to a particular sentence that the judge should impose, they do note that the sentencing guidelines that could apply to Manafort range from more than 17 years to nearly 22 years in prison.
+While federal prosecutors did not take a position with respect to a particular sentence that the judge should impose, they noted that the sentencing guidelines that could apply to Manafort range from more than 17 years to nearly 22 years in prison.

 The sentencing memorandum is 25 pages in length, but has over 800 pages in attachments.
 Most of the additional pages are filings or documents that have been made public before.